Virginia Military Survivors and Dependent Education Program

 - The stipend is not available for noncredit courses, which include courses taken for audit.

-- For purposes of determining the stipend amount, the enrollment level is determined as of the end of the institutionís census date (end of add/drop period); credit hours added after that date will not be included in the studentís enrollment level.
+- For purposes of determining the stipend amount, the enrollment level is determined as of the end of the institutionís census date (end of add/drop period); credit hours added after that date may not be included in the studentís enrollment level.

 - A student may receive the stipend through one institution only.
 If a student is enrolled concurrently at multiple participating institutions and there is a formal consortium agreement in place, the student may receive funding based on the combined enrollment.
-If there is no formal consortium agreement, funds will be based and disbursed on the higher level of enrollment.
+If there is no formal consortium agreement, the stipend amount will be based and disbursed on the higher level of enrollment.
 However, a student remains eligible for the waiver of tuition and fees at each institution even if enrolled at multiple participating institutions.

 - The maximum amount of the VMSDEP stipend, when combined with ďother scholarships, grants, and waiversĒ (i.e. other gift aid), cannot exceed the studentís cost of attendance (room, board, books, supplies, etc.).
 Other gift aid may include athletic or academic scholarships, veteranís benefits, etc.